refcell/montana/bin/montana/README.md

 # montana

-The Montana binary.
+The Montana batch submitter execution extension.

-A modular and extensible duplex pipeline for L2 batch submission and derivation.
+An execution extension that submits L2 batches to L1 as part of the OP Stack batcher pipeline.